Gattaca (1997)

 there’s a Researcher, Futurist, maybe even a Bioethicist, who dream of

-is without mentioning the Ideological Libertarians who don’t want restrictions
+mentioning the Ideological Libertarians who don’t want restrictions on

-against women’s Abortion Rights, not DTC Genetics, so the argument didn’t
+Rights, not DTCG Genetics, so the argument didn’t completely make much sense.

-threats aren’t being ignored, but there is some lack of clarity over what to do
+being ignored, but there is some lack of clarity over what to do about it.

-about it.
-Every (or maybe nearly every) Nation on the World have at least some
+Every (or maybe nearly every) Nation on the World have at least some Laws

-Laws and/Polices regulating Bioengineering, but they’re a hodge-podge.
-More
+and/Polices regulating Bioengineering, but they’re a hodge-podge.
+More than

-than three dozen have forbidden DTC Bioengineering and Cloning of Humans, but not
+three dozen have forbidden DTCG Bioengineering and Cloning of Humans, but not

 the USA.